-CUL 100 Basic Food Preparation and Safety
+CUL 101 Basic Food Preparation and Safety

-This course is designed for the beginning student.
-The student will receive lecture and hands-on training in weight and measures, job safety, basic sanitation, and equipment usage in the food service industry.
+This course is designed for beginning students.
+The student will receive lecture and hands-on training in weight and measures, job safety, basic sanitation, inventory, receiving goods and equipment usage in the food service industry.
 Prerequisite: COM 021 and MAT 020.
+(Fall)

-CUL 110 Introduction to Food Preparation
+CUL 111 Introduction to Food Production

-Students enrolled in this course will get an overview and understanding of the history of the food service industry.
-The student will be introduced to basic jobs in the industry and gain skills in those areas.
-The student will have a direct correlation between class room work and real like experiences by successfully completing assigned "work" hours at one of the four practical kitchens.
-Prerequisite: CUL 100.
+Students enrolled in this course will get an overview and understanding of the theory behind breakfast production, soups, stocks, sauces, salads, dressings, hot and cold sandwiches and fruit and vegetable preparation.
+Students will be introduced to basic techniques in the industry and gain skills in those areas.
+Students will note a direct correlation between classroom work and real life experiences by successfully completing assigned "work" hours at one of the four practical kitchens.
+Prerequisite: CUL 101.
 (Winter)